RichardBrinlee/USFE25_high_throughput/README.md

 set_type_1 = 'set type 5 type/ratio 4 '

-The below line demonstrates how to use the above varibles to inset them into the lmp_0K file.
+The below line demonstrates how to use the above variables to inset them into the lmp_0K file.
 You will want to are any addition set_type to the line and a lattice_set_num.

 full_message = f"{message_1}{box_type}{set_type_1}{changing} {lattice_set_num}{message_2}"